het-tanis/prolug-labs/Kubernetes-Labs/three-tier-app-in-kubernetes/step1/text.md

 This lab is part of a larger presentation given to ProLUG and Redline Perfomance Solutions.
 It is standalone, but more context can be found on the discord of the ProLUG group.

-Your organization has tasked you to build a modern three tire application using Kubernetes.
+Your organization has tasked you to build a modern three tier application using Kubernetes.
 You have decided to use Nginx, Flask, and MySQL to build a basic POC (Proof of Concept) of the idea.

 Your organization would like the minimum level of security applied that follows best practice industry standards for Kubernetes pod deployments.